-What is the Community Youth Intervention Initiative?
+What is the Community Youth Intervention Program

-The goal of the CYII Program
+The goal of the CYI Program

 The intent of the program is to guide youth to a better understanding of how their behaviour affects others in the community and to make amends by giving back to the community in a meaningful way.